Yuan-Meng/personal_website/content/posts/autocomplete.md

 [Tries](https://en.wikipedia.org/wiki/Trie) ("prefix trees") are a common data structure to store associations between a prefix and its query completions.
 A trie can be pre-built from the past query log, which will be used to retrieve a list of query completions given a prefix.

 ## Ranking
-Which completions to show in what order can determined by **heuristics-based approaches** as well as **learning to rank (LTR) models**.
+Which completions to show in what order can be determined by **heuristics-based approaches** as well as **learning to rank (LTR) models**.
 Most search engines only show a handful of completions --- the user's intended query should appear at the top.

 ### Heuristic-Based
 Successful completions are ones that eventually get submitted by the user.
 Heuristic-based approaches rank each query completion $q_c$ by the probability that it might get submitted, given the prefix $p$, the time $t$, and the user $u$ --- $P(q_c | p, t, u)$.